espocrm/documentation/docs/development/di.md

 ### Defining in metadata

-If you need to define your custom container services, do it in metadata:
+If you need to define your custom container services, do it in metadata.
+In your module or in the custom folder:

-* `custom/Espo/Custom/Resources/metadata/app/containserServices.json`;
+* `application/Espo/Modules/{YourModule}/Resources/metadata/app/containserServices.json`;
-* or in your module folder.
+* `custom/Espo/Custom/Resources/metadata/app/containserServices.json`.

 A definition example: